filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

 # libp2p Network Protocols

 As a networking-heavy protocol, `ChainSync` makes heavy use of `libp2p`.
-In particular, we use two sets of protocols:
+In particular, we use three sets of protocols:

 - **`libp2p.PubSub` a family of publish/subscribe protocols to propagate recent `Blocks`.**
   The concrete protocol choice impacts `ChainSync`'s effectiveness, efficiency, and security dramatically.